PostgREST/postgrest-docs/schema_structure.rst

 .. code-block:: postgres

+   GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA api TO web_user;
    GRANT EXECUTE ON FUNCTION login TO anonymous;
-   GRANT EXECUTE ON FUNCTION reset_password TO web_user;

 Security definer
 ----------------